nadiahpk/nadiahpk.github.io/_posts/2022-04-01-declining-homophily.md

 falling mortality and fertility has also reduced the size of kin networks (David-Barrett, 2019), motivating new bases for social identity (David-Barrett, 2020).
 In the popular imagination,
-hunter-gatherer lifeways represent our closest analogue to what the deep ancestral past must have been like;
+the lifeways of hunter-gatherer people represent our closest analogue to what the deep ancestral past must have been like;
 however, modern hunter-gatherers also maintain expansive social networks with hundreds of unrelated individuals (Hill et al., 2011; Bird et al., 2019), and groups congregate seasonally for communal hunting and socialising (Kelly, 2013; Balme, 2018).